DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - clawback in progress
 - clawback complete

-If the ESFA confirms they have clawed back the claim, it is no longer shown in the payments list as it is considered complete.
+If the ESFA confirms they have clawed back the claim, it will no longer be shown in the payments list as it is considered complete.

 If the claim is marked as ‘Clawback in progress,’ it remains in the clawbacks list.